joshuasrichardson/AntHillSearch/README.md

 In addition to the states and phases described above, many options for user interaction have been added.
 See the "Parameters" section for details about how to change the simulation's set up.
+The provided interfaces handle many of these parameters, allowing for a few different use cases, but variables such as the number of sites may need to be changed by the one running the program.
 See the "Controls" section for details about how to interact with the simulation while it is running.